ilifu/ilifu_user_docs/docs/tech_docs/running_jobs.md

 ## 3. Interactive Sessions

-**No software should be run on the SLURM head node.** Interactive jobs are useful for testing and developing code.
+**No software should be run on the SLURM head node.** A shell terminal can be run on a compute node allowing for an interactive job on the cluster.
+Interactive jobs are useful for testing and developing code.

+**NOTE:** interactive sessions are volatile and may be lost if you lose connection to the ilifu cluster.
+Persistent terminals, such as `tmux` or `screen` may help to reduce this volatility, however, in the event that the SLURM login node is restarted, the persistent terminal sessions will be lost.
+We therefore recommend that users submit jobs using `sbatch`, particularly for jobs with run times of greater than 3 hrs.

 ### 3.1 Interactive session without X11 support